Every Kitchen Needs A Knife Sharpener

-Recently, I happened across a knife sharpener for a fairly cheap price, and it turned out to be a very big surprise… it worked amazingly well, and it was very easy to use.
+Not too long ago I purchased a knife sharpener for a fairly inexpensive price, and it turned out to be quite a surprise… it worked amazingly well, and it was very easy to use.

 The way it works is simple.

-The sharpener has two surfaces that you use, both impregnated with diamond particles, one course surface and one fine surface.
+This particular sharpener has two surfaces, both impregnated with diamond particles, one course surface and one fine surface.

-You simply look at the knife blade and pay particular attention to the angle at the edge of the blade where it suddenly steepens to a sharp pointed edge.
+Simply look at the knife blade edge and pay particular attention to the angle of the blade where it steepens to a sharp pointed edge.
 That angle is usually about 20 degrees, depending – this is the angle at which you should sharpen against the sharpener’s surface.

-More expensive systems have methods to physically hold the blade at a fixed angle or adjustable angle.
-However, the basic method of “eyeballing” it will work quite surprisingly well and get you very good results without becoming overly elaborate about the process.
+More expensive sharpening systems have methods to physically hold the blade and/or sharpener at a fixed angle or adjustable angle.
+However, the basic method of “eyeballing” it will work quite surprisingly well and get you very good results without becoming overly elaborate with the process.

 Always slide the blade across the sharpening surface in the direction that you would be cutting something.
-In other words, you do not pull the blade across the surface, you push it across so the front edge of the blade is sliding into and against the sharpener surface.
+In other words, do not pull the blade across the surface, but instead push it forward across the sharpener surface.

-There is no need to apply much pressure, just lightly push across, while repeating across the entire edge of the blade.
+There is no need to apply much pressure, just lightly push across.

-Then flip the knife over and do the other side the same way.
-Repeat the process a few times.
+Then flip the knife over and sharpen the other side the same way.

 This particular knife sharpener is made by a company named Diamond Machining Technology, DMT, and is manufactured in the USA.
 It looks like they make several models, but this one, the Diamond DiaFold, I found to be affordable, very effective and simple, and it folds up into a neat little package.
 The surface is long enough to get a good knife stroke, while small enough to throw in a kit or bag (or pocket).